ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 * If you have volumes in different regions, create separate backup policies for each region.
 You're limited to 10 backup policies per account in a region.

-* Ensure that the resources that you tagged for backups are attached to a virtual server instance.
+* Ensure that the block storage resources that you tagged for backups are attached to a running virtual server instance.
 You can't back up detached volumes.

 * Provide a unique name for your backup policy.
 If you have a convention for naming volumes, you might name a backup policy by using a similar convention.
 Backups that are created by a policy can also follow the convention.
 As the number of backups grow, a good naming convention can make them more identifiable.